chrisbg4m/public-bash-scripts/README.md

 # public-bash-scripts

-Just a dump of scripts that I have cooked up over the years to perform admin tasks.
+Just a dump of scripts that I have cooked up over the years to perform some basic admin tasks.

 **Prerequisites/Dependencies**